matthuisman/docker-kodi-headless/README.md

 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` - for timezone information *eg Europe/London, etc*

+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it kodi-headless /bin/bash`.

 ### User / Group Identifiers